Bubble tea, milk tea or boba is often heavily sweetened, so too much can be harmful to your baby. If you crave it while pregnant, modify your order,

 Seafood and shellfish have plenty of protein, as well as B-vitamins, omega-3 fatty acids and iron.
-All these are nutrients that important for your baby’s growth and the brain’s development.
-However some seafood does contain Mercury, which is poison for your baby.
+All these are nutrients that important for your

 Water is the best.
 Water helps carry the nutrients from the food you eat to your baby and supports the development.

 No level of alcohol has been proved safe during pregnancy.
 The safest thing for your baby is to avoid alcohol entirely.